Somalatha Subasinghe: Early life and education

 Subasinghe joined the Education Department of Sri Lanka in 1962 as a graduate teacher.
-She taught drama at Nalanda College, Colombo in the mid 1970s.
+She taught drama at Nalanda College, Colombo in the mid-1970s.

 Family

-In 1962, Somalatha was married to Lionel Fernando, who has acted as Sri Lanka's ambassador to Malaysia, the Netherlands and France.
+In 1962, Somalatha was married to Lionel Fernando, who was Sri Lanka's ambassador to Malaysia, the Netherlands and France.
 They have two children, Kaushalya Fernando, who is married to Dr. Chandana Aluthge, and Shyamalika Nanayakkara.

 She died on 30 May 2015 in Colombo, Sri Lanka.